Quick Links

 advanced criminalistics for National University, and thus, began my teaching

 career.
-I teach for 7 different universities, some online, some in the
+I teach for several different universities, some online, some in the

 classroom.
 I taught as an adjunct faculty for about 9 years but then life got in the way and I had to take a short break.
 However, I have been teaching for over 27 years and I have taught on every level from Associates to Masters level

 and thoroughly enjoy teaching.
-I have taught in every platform from this one (Canvas), to virtual campus, to Angel, to Webct…nearly every one you can think of LOL.
+I have taught in every platform from this one (Canvas), to virtual campus, to Angel, to Webct…nearly every one you can think of.

 In October 1998, I went to Japan to serve as the Far East polygraph examiner and Chief Investigator, where I spent a year running both counterintelligence and criminal polygraph exams.

-I retired from active duty in Dec, 1999 and went to work for a government
+Upon retirement I went to work for a government

 worked for them for 8 months and missed teaching and having to travel 500

-miles every month to see my kids.
+miles to Phoenix every month to see my kids.
 I was missing too much of their lives.

 Plus my agency would not let me teach.
 Government Agents were not allowed